siedentop/git-quickfix/README.md

 #### Benefits

 - Minimize context switching.
-- Much quicker on large repositories, where branch switching take significant time.
+- Much quicker on large repositories, where branch switching takes significant time.
 - Everything happens in memory, so tools watching the file system will not get confused.